The requested session access is denied Server 2012 R2

 Step 3.
 A request message will pop up on another computer.
 Your friend needs to allow your request and then you can control the remote computer.

-After remote into the host PC successfully, you can see the desktop of the remote computer on your client computer.
+After remote into the host PC successfully, you can see the desktop of the remote computer on your local computer.

-Have you fixed the RDP error “The requested session access is denied” on Server 2012 R2 and 2016?
+Have you fixed the RDP error “The requested session access is denied”?
 By adding the user and switching the user account, the issue may have gone.
 But if the issue remains, don’t be sad.
-AnyViewer can be a good solution for you.
+AnyViewer can be a good solution for you to access remote Windows PC.